mglantz/eda-ha/README.md

   tasks:
     - debug:
         msg: "All is up and well"
-# Add below when statement for tasks that you want to control or equivalent for a block statement
+# Add below when statement for task that you want to control
       when: eda_activation

+# Or similiar for a block
+    - block:
       - name: Do something else
         ansible.builtin.debug:
           msg: "Imaginary something else"
     when: eda_activation
 ```

 License